amendelson/usc-course-spring-2019/week9/README.md

 ### Homework

-* Mapping Assignment 3: I want you to map some data related to your Final Project.
-Doesn't have to be something you'll necessarily use in your Final Project, just something related.
+* Mapping Assignment 3: I want you to map a dataset related to your Final Project.
 Every group member needs to make their own map.
 	* You've got two weeks to do it, so I expect something good.
+	* The data doesn't have to be something you'll necessarily use in your Final Project, just something related.
+But it's a good opportunity to make a draft of something you'll use later.
 * Story memo: 50-100 words about Final Project progress over last week